2.9.1 Satisfactory Academic Progress Policy-Academic and Financial Aid

 Appeals that are approved must contain an academic plan that, if allowed, ensures the student will be able to meet satisfactory academic progress standards by a specific point in time.

-Part 6, Probation: If a student’s academic suspension appeal is granted they will be on probation for their next term of attendance.
-At the end of the probation term, students who have met the minimum semester standards or terms of the academic plan will be allowed to enroll and be eligible for financial aid the next term.
+If a student’s academic suspension appeal is granted, they will be on probation for their next term of attendance.
+At the end of the probation term, students who have not met the cumulative GPA and completion percentage requirements but have met the minimum semester standards (2.5 semester GPA and 100 percent semester course completion) or terms of the academic plan will be allowed to enroll and be eligible for financial aid the next term.